 Liabilities on are debts or obligations to be paid by a company.
 It is the amount that the company owes to its creditors.

 Liabilities include all payments to be made by your company.
-Thus any payable loans for your business, accounts payable, unpaid credit cards bills or unpaid taxes should be included.
+Thus any payable loans for your business accounts payable, unpaid credit card bills or unpaid taxes should be included.

 Taxes Payable: Unpaid Taxes that you owe the government.